Mookie Betts Preview, Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Betts has 177 hits, which leads Los Angeles hitters this season, while batting .306 with 80 extra-base hits.
+- Betts leads Los Angeles with 178 hits, batting .306 this season with 80 extra-base hits.

-- He ranks seventh in batting average, sixth in on base percentage, and fifth in slugging among the qualified hitters in baseball.
+- He ranks seventh in batting average, sixth in on base percentage, and fifth in slugging among qualified hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.